mebusy/notes/dev_notes/AI_CS188_MDP.md

     - but it does not work for MDPs. because we don't know what actions are gonna to do.
     - The relevant idea is not a plan now but a policy.
 Policy is a mapping from states to actions and tells  in each state what action to take.
  - For MDPs, we want an optimal policy π<sup>\*</sup> : S → A
-    - A policy π gives an action for each state
+    - A policy π gives an action for each state, like a recommendation action
     - An optimal policy is one that maximizes expected utility if followed
     - An explicit policy defines a reflex agent
  - Expectimax didn’t compute entire policies